 Weekend Gaming Playlist

 Once upon a time, there was a man named Evan.
 Evan thought it would be a good idea to buy a roguelike on sale while in the midst of playing a review code for an extremely challenging isometric Role-Playing Game.
-And atop that, he still wants to explore deserted islands with his anime friends and figure out what’s new in one of his favorite, recent card game RPG.
+And atop that, he still wants to explore deserted islands with his anime friends and figure out what’s new in one of his favorite recent card game RPGs.
 I suppose he’ll have to do that on the weekend…?

 Tangledeep is daunting.
 Despite its lush, 16-bit art style, quirky character designs and dialogue, and novel combat abilities and classes, it is a roguelike in the purest sense of the word.
 Its turn- and grid-based combat is methodical and statistic-heavy, a far cry from the more popular rogue-lites that have risen to prominence in the recent renaissance of the genre.
 That doesn’t mean it’s bad, by any means, but it does require a certain, concentrated mindset that weighs almost every move and input made during gameplay.
 It’s fun, especially for an individual who feels an odd sort of catharsis from stress-laden tactical dungeon crawling, but it also demands attention, which is why it’s perfect for an extended gaming session.